juv/kube-autorollout/README.md

 ### Using Helm

-kube-autorollout is supposed to be installed using the [Helm Chart](charts/kube-autorollout).
+kube-autorollout is supposed to be installed using the [Helm chart](charts/kube-autorollout).

-kube-autorollout is meant to be installed in each namespace where you want to enable rollouts.
+kube-autorollout is supposed to be installed in each Kubernetes namespace where you want to enable automated rollouts.

 ```bash